askewsoft/askewsoft.com/src/content/portfolio/hummingbird.js.md

 img: /assets/stock-4.jpg
 img_alt: Drop down list of typeahead suggestions
 description: |
-  Impossibly quick and remarkably precise — Misspellings and nicknames are no match for this fast and forgiving typeahead engine
+  Misspellings and nicknames are no match for this fast and forgiving typeahead engine
+label: published
 tags:
   - NPM
   - JavaScript